wolf/git-intermediate-presentation/git-intermediate-preso-outline.md

 ## Branches

 * On our wiki: <http://wiki.learninga-z.com/index.php/Git_Branching_at_LAZ>
-* Why make a branch in the first place?
 * Kinds of branches
   * Private, (local-only) branches
+    * Why: compartmentalize work; especially work that touches files in common
     * Private, but you pushed it anyway
+      * Why: backup work on the central server (remember, this impacts everyone)
   * Code-review branches
   * Shared branches
   * Release branches